 San Diego is the perfect year round destination.
 Not only are there unique neighborhoods to explore throughout the county, but also world class attractions and dining.
 There are plenty of things to do in San Diego with kids, but eventually you will make your way to the beach.
 With 70 miles of coastline running along the Pacific Ocean and copious amounts of sunshine, it also has plenty of beaches for ocean loving families.
-After many years of visiting and living the city, these are the best beaches in San Diego for families we would recommend.
+After many years of visiting and living the city, these are the best family beaches in San Diego we would recommend.

 Best Family Beaches in San Diego

 1. Coronado Beach is a family favorite

 Located on Coronado Island just over the Coronado Bridge from downtown San Diego, is the charming historic town of Coronado and one of the best San Diego hotels on the beach, the Hotel del Coronado.
 The town happens to have the most stunning beach in the county.

 A mile and a half in length, the best stretch of sand runs from Hotel Del to Dog Beach at its far north end.
 Families can find parking anywhere along Ocean Boulevard running parallel to the beachfront.
 Public restrooms are available at various designated spots along the beach, but sometimes it is just as easy to go into town and use the restroom there.

 One of the best things about the beach at Coronado is the sparkling sand.
 Kids will marvel as their skin listens from the mineral mica that covers the sand and water like fairy dust.
 The beach is regularly chosen as one of the best in the country due to its expansive area of clean, white sand, mild waves, and beautiful views.